quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 A lesson release is minted into a zenodo DOI (by François), [the lesson repository is be archived][backing-up], and subsequently converted in place using the [lesson transition tool][lesson-transition].
-The current default branch will be copied to a static branch called “legacy”.
-The styles version of the website will have a banner that announces that an up-to-date version of the website can be found at the workbench URL with a link for feedback.
+The branch holding the styles version of the website will be copied to a static branch called “legacy”.
+The styles version of the website will have a banner that announces that a newer version of the website can be found at the Workbench URL.

-**Maintainers** will work on the `main` branch of the lesson using the workbench and can give feedback in one of two ways:
+**Maintainers** will work on the `main` branch of the lesson using the Workbench and can give feedback in one of two ways:

 1. General feedback in Maintainer meetings and at